daugerdas/frontend-notes/html.md

 XML (eXtensible Markup Language) provides a way to create new, standards-based markup languages.

 ## Anatomy
 HTML consists of a series of elements.
-The element is the opening tag, followed by content, followed by the closing tag `<p>hello world</p>`.
+Most elements consists of the opening tag, followed by content, followed by the closing tag `<p>hello world</p>`.
+A tag for an element without a closing tag is known as a self-closing tag.
 | Opening tag | Content | Closing tag |
 | --- | --- | --- |
 | `<p>` | hello world | `</p>` |

-HTML attributes provide additional information about HTML elements.The HTML class attribute is used to specify a class for an HTML element.
+HTML attributes provide additional information about HTML elements.
+HTML attributes are special words used inside the opening tag of an element to control the element's behavior.
+The HTML class attribute is used to specify a class for an HTML element.
 Multiple HTML elements can share the same class.
 The class attribute is often used to point to a class name in a style sheet.
 It can also be used by a JavaScript to access and manipulate elements with the specific class name.

 | Opening tag beginning | Attribute | Opening tag end | Content | Closing tag |
 | --- | --- | --- | --- | --- |